 The overarching theme underpinning the 2030 top risk list reflects executive concerns with facing a decade that only promises unprecedented, accelerated change such that disruptive innovations over the next 10 years may drastically alter customer behavior.
 Customer loyalty is likely to prove fleeting as preferences and demographic shifts evolve.
 New markets and competitors offering alternative products and services are expected to expand customer choice in ways that could affect the viability of current business models and planned strategic initiatives.

-These market developments can erode brand image and market share of incumbent organisations that fail to pivot and adjust to change successfully.
+These market developments can erode brand image and market share of incumbent organizations that fail to pivot and adjust to change successfully.

 That risk was ranked 18 in 2021 but jumped to the third-ranked risk for 2030.
 Clearly, leaders are expecting disruptive change over the next decade.
 And why not?
 Look at the change that’s occurred over the previous decade.
 It’s been a wild ride!